You Crush the Rebellion

 Re: You Crush the Rebellion

 Yeah what Austria did is they granted their subject races a whole lot of concessions then when the races rebelled inevetably, Austria was able to crack down on them.
 Now this plunged Austria into civil war for the next four years and the end result was the eventual reformation to the name Austria-Hungary cause the problems that Austria allowed to happen wouldn't go away.
 So its kind of debateable how successful it was.
-The fact they had to change the name of the entire country shows it wasn't completely successful But by allowing some parts like the areas in Italy and what not to rebel and break away it gave Austria a chance to come back full force and eliminate the most extreme of the people against the crown.
-It was a huge gamble and I wouldn't ever recommend it cause you're purposely allowing your country to have a civil war.stitch626 wrote:Ah... got it.
+The fact they had to change the name of the entire country shows it wasn't completely successful ;) But by allowing some parts like the areas in Italy and what not to rebel and break away it gave Austria a chance to come back full force and eliminate the most extreme of the people against the crown.
+It was a huge gamble and I wouldn't ever recommend it cause you're purposely allowing your country to have a civil war.

 How many Minbari does it take to screw in a lightbulb?